chriskrycho/v4.chriskrycho.com/content/art/echoes-of-eden-review-link.md

 Date: 2015-02-11 07:00
 Tags: links
 Template: formats/link
-Description: Link&mdash;my review of Jerram Barrs' Echoes of Eden at Mere Orthodoxy.
+Summary: Link&mdash;my review of Jerram Barrs' Echoes of Eden at Mere Orthodoxy.

 This is sort of a [hybrid review and essay][review].
 The review proper concludes: